-(In accordance with the current regulatory requirements, the Company is only required to disclose the information for the year ended December 31, 2018.)
+(In accordance with the current regulatory requirements, the Company is only required to

-As of December 31, 2018, the Company had no investments in Mainland China
+As of December 31, 2019, the Company had no investments in Mainland China.

 14. SEGMENT INFORMATION

 (1) General information

 The Company operates business only in a single industry.
 The Company's chief operating decision-maker, who allocates resources and assesses performance of the Company as a whole, has identified that the Company has only one reportable operating segment.